A Tale of Two Sisters: Plot

 It is ultimately revealed that Su-mi and her father were alone in the house all along.
-Su-mi is suffering from dissociative identity disorder and is a system with two alters: herself and a ruder, more distant variation of her stepmother Eun-joo.
+Su-mi is suffering from dissociative identity disorder and has two personalities: herself, and a ruder, more distant variation of her stepmother Eun-joo.
 The "body" in the sack that Su-mi was whipping was actually porcelain dolls, and she was also the one who killed the birds.
 Su-yeon is also revealed to be long dead, her presence having been a hallucination by Su-Mi.
 Moo-hyeon and the real Eun-joo, a much different woman than what Su-mi had envisioned, send Su-mi back to the mental institution.
 Eun-joo tries to reconcile with Su-mi, promising to visit her as often as she can, but Su-mi rebuffs her and forcefully grabs her arm, mirroring the injury Su-mi had discovered on Su-yeon days earlier.
 After they leave, Su-mi hears Su-yeon's ghost whistle their mother's favorite tune.
-That night, Eun-joo hears the same tune and footsteps in Su-yeon's old bedroom, revealing that the ghost actually exists.
-Luring her to her former bedroom, Su-yeon's ghost crawls out of the wardrobe and kills Eun-joo.
-Meanwhile, Su-mi lies back in her bed and smiles with a rolling tear, finally finding some kind of peace, knowing that Su-yeon is still with her in some form.
+That night, Eun-joo hears the same tune and footsteps in Su-yeon's old bedroom.
+Luring her to her former bedroom, Su-yeon's ghost crawls out of the wardrobe towards Eun-joo.
+Meanwhile, Su-mi lies back in her bed and smiles while a tear rolls down her cheek.